Coldcard/firmware/misc/gpu/README.md

 - so must clear bit 16 of `FLASH_ACR` after loading image: @ `0x40022000`
 - also, main micro has control over `BOOT0` (PE2) which stop main flash from running too
 - and the reset line on E6
+- we use this flag to get into boot mode from working code

 ## Getting BOOT0 to work